Sugbuak

 Sugbuak (portmanteau of Sugbu and buak) refers to the failed proposal to divide the island province of Cebu in the Philippines into four separate provinces in 2007.
 The issue, which had emerged before the 2007 general election, was a polarizing issue in provincial politics, pitting the anti-partition camp of Cebu Governor Gwendolyn Garcia, Cebu City Mayor Tomas Osmeña and Cebu City Representative Antonio Cuenco, against that of Sugbuak proponents Representatives Antonio Yapha Jr., Clavel Asas-Martinez, and Simeon Kintanar—all of whom were last-term congressmen at the time.

 Etymology

-The term Sugbuak is a portmanteau of the Cebuano words Sugbo (the endonym for Cebu) and buak ('split' or 'break') and roughly translates to "the splitting of Cebu" or "Broken Cebu".
+The term Sugbuak is a portmanteau of the Cebuano words Sugbo (the endonym for Cebu) and buak ('split' or 'break') and roughly translates to "the splitting of Cebu" or "Breaking Cebu".
 The more pro-partition term Sugbuhi is conversely a portmanteau of Sugbo and buhi ('life-giving'), roughly translating into "giving life to Cebu".

 History

 The idea of a divided Cebu can be traced to 1967, when a proposal to split the island's lone congressional district into a new province failed.
 Gubernatorial candidates in that year's general election who supported the partition were defeated due to strong opposition from the Cebu electorate.